Ashik-Techie/Job-Tracker/README.md

 - CloudFront + S3 for caching and faster delivery
 - GitHub Actions CI/CD pipeline with OIDC (no long-lived AWS keys)
 - Optimized for cost and simplicity — public EC2 instances with tightly controlled security groups were used instead of a NAT Gateway setup
+- CloudWatch monitoring and SNS alerting for operational visibility

+📈 Monitoring & Observability

+To improve reliability and incident response, monitoring and alerting were implemented using Amazon CloudWatch and SNS.
+### Implemented Alerts
+**EC2 CPU Utilization Alarm**
+- Triggers when CPU usage exceeds 70%, helping detect performance bottlenecks early.
+**Application Load Balancer 5XX Alarm**
+- Detects backend failures and unhealthy responses from the application.
+**SNS Email Notifications**
+- Sends real-time alerts to email for faster troubleshooting and response.
+This ensures proactive detection of infrastructure and application issues.

 ⚙️ Tech Stack